PyromancerBoom/Orbital23/README.md

-This is a repository for the ByteDance and Tiktok Orbital 2023.
+This is the repository for the ByteDance and Tiktok Orbital 2023.

 ## About